psf/black/docs/usage_and_configuration/the_basics.md

 This option is mainly for editor integrations, such as "Format Selection".

+Currently it also disables _Black_'s formatting stability check in `--safe` mode.

 #### `--color` / `--no-color`

 Show (or do not show) colored diff.
 Only applies when `--diff` is given.